SkynetLabs/skynet-kernel/README.md

 This browser extension does not work in Chrome.
 This is medium-high priority to fix.

-There's an issue with the proxy code that causes websites to sometimes fail to load.
-This includes both skynet apps and also standard websites.
-This also impacts the test suite non-deterministically.
-There's probably a race condition somewhere that results in pages being sent out of order.
-This is high priority to fix.

 There's an issue with the kernel loading procedure where after you log into the kernel, it'll fail to refresh correctly.
 The problem is well understood and there are some annoying solutions.
 This is high priority to fix.